Kewemit/CyberSecurity-AIO/README.md

 # Penetration Testing Cheat Sheet
-This project is a collection of my detailed notes, cheat sheets, and references, all focused on penetration testing and related cybersecurity concepts.
+This Obsidian project is a collection of my detailed notes, cheat sheets, and references, all focused on penetration testing and related cybersecurity concepts.

 This list Contains my complete cheat sheet gathered from THM, HTB and various other resources